vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 and least strictly in the RV.: thus, in RV., `abhí dyā́m mahinā́ bhuvam` (not `bhúvam`) `abhī̀ ’mām pṛthivī́m mahī́m` *I am superior to the sky in greatness, also to this great earth;* and even
-`índro vidur án̄girasaç ca ghorā́ḥ` *Indra knows, and the terrible Angirases.*
+`índro vidur án̄girasaś ca ghorā́ḥ` *Indra knows, and the terrible Angirases.*

 598\.
 There are certain more or less doubtful cases in which a verb-form is perhaps accented for emphasis.

 a\.
-Thus, sporadically before `caná` *in any wise*, and in connection with asseverative particles, as `kíla, an̄gá, evá,` and (in ÇB., regularly) `hánta`: thus, `hánte ’mā́m pṛthivī́ṁ vibhájāmahāi` *come on! let us share up this earth.*
+Thus, sporadically before `caná` *in any wise*, and in connection with asseverative particles, as `kíla, an̄gá, evá,` and (in śB., regularly) `hánta`: thus, `hánte ’mā́m pṛthivī́ṁ vibhájāmahāi` *come on! let us share up this earth.*